Misconduct complaints

 - General advice about previous CCT orders for similar conduct is provided at this stage.

 - Councillors have two weeks to respond to straightforward matters and longer for complex matters.
-If you need more time to respond, please ask for an extension.

 - A councillor’s response is considered by the OIA in deciding if an application for a hearing proceeds to the CCT.